 We've assumed that our agents implement, in some form, a sense/plan/act cycle.
-But so far, the plan phase has been quite simple.
-In particular, our agents have not done any thinking ahead.
+But so far, because we've been looking mostly at reactive agents, the plan phase has been quite simple.
 In general, to build a more intelligent agent, we require that the plan phase be more deliberative.
 To choose between actions, agents must think through the consequences of actions 'in their heads' prior to execution.
 It will often be better still to consider whole sequences of actions.
 (For example, consider the way players think ahead in chess.)